InvestNaija/INv2/README.md

 - We now need to allow AKS access ACR `az aks update --resource-group CHD_Mobile-2 --name INv2-Test --attach-acr {{registryName}}`
   e.g. `az aks update --resource-group CHD_Mobile-2 --name INv2-Test --attach-acr INv2Registry`
 - Remember that image names must be tagged as `{{RegistryName}}.azurecr.io/{{applicationName}}` e.g inv2registry.azurecr.io/demo/auth
-# Digital Oceans
+__Digital Oceans__
 - download doctl and place in your environment path
-- In terminal, enter `doctl auth init`, then paste your auth token from digital oceans
+- In terminal, enter `doctl auth init`, then paste your auth token from digital oceans.
+If we are updating the token `doctl auth init --access-token <new token>`
 - In your terminal, enter `doctl kubernetes cluster kubeconfig save <cluster_name>`
+- If token expres, go to API section under Digital Oceans and generate new token and type
 - Once you purchase your domainname, add `ns1.digitalocean.com`, `ns2.digitalocean.com`, `ns3.digitalocean.com` to your nameserver list
   In Remember to add the domain name under networking in

-## Deployment

 __Ingress__
 - `https://kubernetes.github.io/ingress-nginx/deploy` - Installation